 2017 Legislative Update

-Senator Joseph Cervantes (D-Las Cruces) and Representative Kelly Fajardo (R-Belen) have introduced Senate Bill 262 to create a transparent, merit-based system for funding New Mexico’s essential public infrastructure projects.
+During the 2017 legislative session, Senator Joseph Cervantes (D-Las Cruces) and Representative Kelly Fajardo (R-Belen) introduced Senate Bill 262 to create a transparent, merit-based system for funding New Mexico’s essential public infrastructure projects.

 Public infrastructure projects – like roads, dams, water systems, courthouses, and university buildings – are essential to New Mexico’s economy and quality of life.
 Yet New Mexico’s latest infrastructure report card from the American Society of Civil Engineers gave the state poor grades in categories ranging from drinking water and flood control systems to roads and bridges.
 New Mexico drivers pay $752 million – $526 per driver – each year in unnecessary repair costs due to driving on roads in poor condition.